josiest/colorful/README.md

     // demonstrate loading from a path
     fs::path const color_path = fs::absolute("../colors.yaml");
     auto colors = cf::load_table<color>(color_path);

+    // load_table returns a tl::expected - so we'll need to check to make sure
-    if (not colors) {
+    // that the color table loaded correctly before dereferencing it if (not colors) {
         std::cout << "unable to load colors: "
                   << colors.error() << std::endl;